New England Wildlife Center: $3.2M Revenue, $3.0M Expenses

 - 2023

 With $3.2M in 2023 revenue, New England Wildlife Center is in the small-nonprofit bracket — typical of single-program organizations or regional chapters of larger national groups.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Reserves are the limiting factor: New England Wildlife Center carries relatively few months of operating expenses on its balance sheet, which can leave an organization exposed if a major funding source pauses.

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 New England Wildlife Center reported $3.2M in 2023, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation runs notably high relative to organizational size: $758,736 against $3.2M in revenue.
+This is one of the factors driving the efficiency grade down on the rubric.
 New England Wildlife Center works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How New England Wildlife Center Compares

-New England Wildlife Center directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 5 points below the Environment & Animals category average.
-The organization holds 43.3 months of operating reserves, indicating strong financial stability.
+New England Wildlife Center earns a NonprofitTruth efficiency grade of F (34/100).
+That is 29 points below the Environment & Animals category average.
+Compensation for current officers and key employees represents 23.63% of total revenue.
+The organization holds 43.3 months of operating reserves, indicating strong financial cushion.

 Revenue History